by Dr. E Douglas Kihn,

 author of Chinese Medicine for the Modern World

 1. Do you get hungry?
-If the answer is “yes” or “always,” do not assume that you feel hunger.
+If the answer is “yes” or “always,” do not assume that the patient feels hunger.
 In fact, “always” usually means “never.”
 A nervous stomach, a burning stomach, nausea, or pain will often masquerade as hunger as well.
 Continue with the next question.

 2. Where do you feel this sensation?
 If the answer is “in the upper abdomen” or “the stomach area,” proceed with the final question.
 But any other answer indicates the absence of actual hunger.

 3. What does your hunger feel like?
-If the answer is “an empty feeling,” or “a hollow feeling,” or something like that, we can be eighty to ninety percent sure that one feels hunger.
+If the answer is an empty or hollow feeling, we can feel reasonably confident that this person feels hunger.
 If the answer is anything else, the person probably does not feel hunger.
 Growling in the abdomen is not hunger.
-In fact, it might just be the intestines processing food.
-Burning, tightness, nausea, dizziness, fatigue, or any other physical symptoms that would interfere with and even prevent the successful foraging and hunting for food are best treated with physical medicine, not food.
+In fact, it might just be the intestines processing food/chyme.
+Burning, tightness, nausea, dizziness, fatigue, or any other physical symptoms that would interfere with the successful foraging and hunting for food are best treated with physical medicine, not food.

 The Optimal Lean Zone

 The intensity of the hunger feeling is a measurement of how close a person is to their Optimal Lean Zone.
 The OLZ is that range of body fat percentages which will afford an animal or human optimal summertime performance.
 Every human and animal body requires a certain percentage of stored body fat/yinin order to be healthy and to survive in the wilderness.